 At sea level, water boils at 212 F, the recommended temperature for a pour over coffee is around 195F – 205F.
 An easy way to get close to the recommended pouring temp is to remove your kettle from heat as soon as it boils.
 Let it cool on your countertop away from heat for about 30 – 45 seconds at ambient room temperature.

 If it’s winter or colder in your house, then you might only need 20 seconds.
 But a good rule of thumb is about 30-second wait, and start pouring your brew.
 If you have questions about pour over coffee and standard methods, check out my guide here.
 Keep in mind that altitude will play a big role when it comes to the boiling point of water.

 The higher the altitude, the lower the boiling point will be, meaning you may not have to wait a full 45 seconds for your water temperature to get to that perfect brew temp.

 I’m a huge proponent of measuring out coffee beans and getting the technique just right, it’s an OCD.
 But when it comes to my personal taste in pour over coffee, I like to experiment and use these coffee making guides as a starting point.
 The pour over coffee word has become overly judgmental over the past few years to the point of annoyance.

-Once you get used to making pour over coffee, make it exactly the way you want it, nobody else will drink it but you.
-I bring this up for the simple fact that many coffee purists will tell you that you need a scale, the best gooseneck kettle and hand-blown pour over coffee maker made by 1,000 Angels giving high-fives.
+Once you get used to making pour over coffee without a scale & learn to make it exactly the way you want it, you’ll realize you don’t need fancy tools.
+I bring this up for the simple fact that many coffee purists will tell you that you need a scientific food scale, the best gooseneck kettle, or hand-blown pour over coffee maker made by 1,000 Angels giving you high-fives.

 This could be further from the truth, coffee, just like wine (also another snobby hobby) is meant to be enjoyed, simply.
 Expensive coffee makers and nonsensical measuring requirements are all made up and have made the joy of drinking coffee into something pretentious.